-at freight house, our mission is to provide the local community with delicious dinners, drinks and desserts with ingredients from our own backyards. we partner with farmers throughout our region, all within a day’s drive, to offer you the most exclusive farm-to-table dining experience in western kentucky.
+at freight house, our mission is to provide the local community with delicious dinners, drinks, and desserts with ingredients from our own backyards. we partner with farmers throughout our region, most within a day’s drive, to offer you the most exclusive farm-to-table dining experience in western kentucky.

 food is meant to be enjoyed in-season. and quite frankly, it just tastes better that way. our dedication to bringing you fresh, local fare is the centerpoint of our operation. we are surrounded by responsible, local farmers who’ve made it their life’s work to cultivate the best product possible, and we aim to bring awareness to their efforts in the hope that others within our community will be inspired to support them too.